Chart Color Schemes

 Health performance in Dover Gardens is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population, which numbers around 1,790 people.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 9.6% and 9.0% of residents respectively.
-Meanwhile, 66.5% of residents declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+The area has a relatively low rate of private health cover at approximately 51% of its total population of around 1,701 people.
+The most common medical conditions in Dover Gardens are arthritis and mental health issues, affecting 9.6 and 9.0% of residents respectively.
+However, 66.5% of residents declared themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
 Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 18.9% of residents aged 65 and over, totaling 658 people.
+The area has 18.8% of residents aged 65 and over, totaling around 622 people.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health